-No member of the Compensation Committee is an officer or employee of the Company or has or had at any time any relationship with the Company that requires disclosure under Item 404 of Regulation S-K, except that Wesley A. Taylor, who resigned from the Board of Directors in 2023, was Vice President of Administration of the Company from 1989 until January 2017.
+No member of the Compensation Committee is an officer or employee of the Company or has or had at any time any relationship with the Company that requires disclosure under Item 404 of Regulation S-K.

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters